Heritage Health Therapy & Senior Care

 In a summary statement of deficiencies dated 02/29/2016, the state investigator noted the facility’s failure to “monitor, initiate treatment, report changes in the condition of the pressure ulcer to the physician.”

 The deficient practice was first noted in the state investigator’s findings after a review of a resident’s 02/10/2016 Skin Risk Assessment stating that a resident’s coccyx developed a [bedsore] on 01/08/2016 measuring 2.0 centimeters and was then documented “as healed” on 02/14/2016 and 02/20/2016.

 However, at 2:00 PM on 02/23/2016, during a routine skin check, the resident had a hydrocolloid dressing covering “two small pressure ulcers.”
 The state investigator said that there “was noted documentation of the pressure ulcer reopening on 02/19/2016 in the physician being contacted with the information for new orders.”

 Staunton Illinois Nursing Home Abuse Lawyers

-If your loved one has been injured or died prematurely while residing at Heritage Health – Staunton, call the Rosenfeld Injury Lawyers law firm now.
+If your loved one has been injured or died prematurely while residing at Heritage Health – Staunton, call the Rosenfeld Injury Lawyers LLC law firm now.
 Our seasoned Staunton attorneys provide legal representation to nursing home residents who have been mistreated or abused.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers and residents who harm nursing home patients.